 - Use service accounts for MSP agents and services.

-- Manage access to accounts by setting time of day they can be used and expiration dates that align with your contracts.
+- Manage access to accounts by setting the time of day they can be used and expiration dates that align with your contracts.

 - Use architecture that tiers accounts, so accounts that require higher privilege will never be accessible through lower tiers of the network.